-Advising: Contact Professor Kwame-Ross by email for an appointment by Zoom
+Advising: Contact Professor Kwame-Ross by email for an appointment

 - Taught at the elementary and middle-level grades in public schools,

 - Co-founded and served as Principal and Instructional Leader, of New City School, a K-8 literacy and arts-infused academic and social-emotional integrated, Public Charter School, located in Minneapolis, Minnesota;

 - Created community-base after-school programs for young people for creative self-expression;